jidongxiao/CSCI1200-DataStructures/hws/04_yelp_businesses/README.md

   - No reflection. (-1)
 - OVERALL CLASS DECLARATION & IMPLEMENTATION AND CODING STYLE (8 pts)
   - No credit (significantly incomplete implementation) (-8)
+  - Does not implement at least one class. (-8)
   - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
   - Improper uses or omissions of const and reference. (-1)
   - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)